John Paul DeJoria: Patrón Tequila Express

 DeJoria owns the Patrón Tequila Express, a historic private railroad car.
 It was built in 1927, and was previously used by the Gulf, Mobile and Ohio Railroad as Car No. 50.
 DeJoria bought the train car in 1996 and spent $2 million to renovate it.
-The train car is 85 ft long and contains three staterooms (each with a bathroom and shower), a kitchen, a dining room, an observation room, and an outdoor deck.
+The train car is 85 ft long and contains three staterooms (each with a bathroom and shower), a kitchen, a dining room, an observation lounge, and an outdoor observation platform.
 In addition to the mileage fees paid to Amtrak to transport the train car across the United States, it costs $10,000 a month to staff, maintain, store, and insure the Patrón Tequila Express.

 Personal life

+DeJoria has married four times.
+He married his current wife, Eloise Broady DeJoria, in 1993.
+They have one child, John Anthony.
+He also has three children from previous relationships, John Paul II (or Jr.), Alexis Jones (with former wife Jamie Briggs), and Michaeline.
+He also has two stepchildren from Eloise's previous relationship, Michael and Justin Harvey.

-DeJoria is married.
-He and his wife, Eloise (née Broady), have contributed over $4,000 to the political campaigns of Senator Ted Cruz and over $5,000 to Texas Governor Rick Perry, among others, as well as to the DNC and many Democratic political candidates.
+The DeJorias have contributed over $4,000 to the political campaigns of Senator Ted Cruz and over $5,000 to Texas Governor Rick Perry, among others, as well as to the Democratic National Committee and many Democratic political candidates.

 DeJoria is a supporter of Mobile Loaves & Fishes, Food4Africa, Mineseeker, and Blazer House.
 In 2008, DeJoria traveled to sub-Saharan Africa to join Nelson Mandela in his efforts to help feed over 17,000 orphaned children through Food4Africa.
 In the same year his company Paul Mitchell helped provide over 400,000 life-saving meals for the children.
 Dejoria is a co-creator of Grow Appalachia, an organization begun in 2009 which helps promote healthy food and teaching farming skills.

-In 2017, a documentary named Good Fortune was released depicting the struggle and philanthropic work of DeJoria which later won the Audience Award for Best Documentary at Sundance.
+In 2017, a documentary named Good Fortune depicted the struggle and philanthropic work of DeJoria; it won the Audience Award for Best Documentary at Sundance.

 In 2012, using a video, he showed his support for Captain Paul Watson of the Sea Shepherd Conservation Society, when Watson was detained in Germany for interfering with shark finning operations.
 In December 2022 The Captain Paul Watson Foundation announced their first ship, the 'John Paul Dejoria II'.

+In 2018, when DeJoria finalized the purchase of Taymouth Castle, he gave £10 million to his lawyer, Stephen Jones, for the transaction.
+Jones absconded with the funds, leaving DeJoria and his fellow investors to pay for the property a second time.
+Seeking restitution, DeJoria eventually got Jones's professional indemnity insurers, Axis Specialty, to pay him $7 million via a Court of Appeal order.
+Jones went to prison.